Flavjack/journalclub/manuscript/Journal-Club_article.md

 ## Teaching Approach

 The JC methodology was divided into four stages.
 The training stage was given only once per academic semester to all students.
-The following three steps (i.e. reading, writing, and discussion) were repeated for each article with a duration of 60 minutes per session (Figure 1).
+The following three steps (i.e. reading, writing, and discussion) were repeated for each article with a duration of 60 minutes per session ([Figure  @fig:kix.496kixf5gqtx]:).
 Although the oral language was Spanish, all the papers were read in English ([Table  @tbl:id.85ly0lr9xnr1]:).
 All lectures were conducted virtually through the Zoom platform.